trigaten/Learn_Prompting/docs/basic_applications/coding_assistance.md

 >\>echo "hello" > greeting.txt
 >\>ls -l

-ChatGPT should remember your changes (for a while, at least) and the final output should be something like:
+ChatGPT should remember your changes (for a while, at least) and the final output ought to be something like:

 ```
 -rw-r--r--  1 user  group   2048 Mar  3 14:23 file1.txt